tpolecat/tuco/README.md

 libraryDependencies += "org.tpolecat" %% "tuco-shell" % "0.2.0" // or this one, which includes the shell API
 ```

+**Tuco** version **0.3.0-M1** is available for cats 1.0.0-MF, cats-effect 0.4, and decline 0.4.0-M1.
+This version will track cats milestones until 1.0 becomes final.

 Obviously this is *very early software.* Please experiment and contribute code or suggestions, but don't rely on it for anything important yet unless you are prepared to rewrite things.

 Where from here?
 Maybe the exquisite and voluminous [**documentation**](http://tpolecat.github.io/tuco/docs/)?